yorgoh/qiskit-metal/README.md

 Download [GitHub Desktop GUI](https://desktop.github.com/) and refer to these [notes](https://help.github.com/en/desktop/contributing-to-projects/cloning-a-repository-from-github-to-github-desktop).

-### 2. Download/Install Conda
+#### - Download/Install Conda
 Install [Conda](https://docs.Conda.io/projects/Conda/en/latest/user-guide/install/), a python environment manager.

 ### 3. Setup Locally

 #### 1. Open the correct folder
-To create the Conda environment and install Metal via the terminal or desktop you must be in the `qiskit_metal` folder you just cloned.
+To create the Conda environment and install Metal, you must be in the `qiskit_metal` folder you just cloned.

 For the terminal or command line, `cd` into qiskit_metal.